Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-foreach/README.md

 #### Sample nested flow
 ![Nested flow](imgs/ExampleNestedFlow.png)
-You may open nested-flows in the API-Builder editor just by using the following URL:
+You may open nested-flows in the API-Builder editor just by using the following URL with the correct flow name:
 http://localhost:8080/console/project/flows/PerItemFlow/edit
 _Obviously you can do the same with your own nested flows you have created.
 But please remember to restart the API-Builder process to make the flows available to the UI._

-_Best is to open both flows (Main and Nested) in parallel in two Browser-Tabs at the same time to be able to modify both._
+_Best is to open both flows (Main and Nested) in parallel in two Browser-Tabs at the same time to be able to modify both simultaneously._

 ### Nested flow parameters
-The nested flow is like a function and you need to tell the expected input parameters by using a Javascript object.
-The parameters given by the main flow have to pass schema validation in the nested flow.
+The nested flow is like a function and you need to tell the expected input parameters.
+The parameters given by the main flow have to pass a schema validation in the nested flow.
 For example when iterating in the main flow over an array of objects `[ { name: 'Tom' }, { name: 'Dick' }, { name: 'Harry' }]` the nested flow gets a single object: `{ name: 'Dick' }`, hence the parameter in the nested flow must be configured like so: